Sunday, February 5, 2017

 Shambhala Meditation is a practice that brings us home to the simplicity and wisdom of our human experience.
 It is a proclamation of humanity's goodness that helps us learn to work with our lives and embody the courage the world is calling for.

-In this weekend program, Sakyong Mipham Rinpoche will share this intimate practice in Halifax and for an online audience.
-Acharyas Eve Rosenthal and Noel McLellan will also host this program
+In this weekend program, Sakyong Mipham Rinpoche shared this intimate practice in Halifax and for an online audience.
+Acharyas Eve Rosenthal and Noel McLellan also hosted this program.

 Friday, February 3

 7:00pm Welcome and Opening Talk - Acharya Eve Rosenthal & Acharya Noel McLellan

 2:00pm Shambhala Meditation with Acharyas Rosenthal and McLellan

 Sunday, February 5

 9:00am Shambhala Meditation and Contemplation - Acharya Noel McLellan